 3.3.2.
 Processing and Reasoning Issues.
-Situationspecific scenarios provide a rich representation for analysis by Bayesian reasoning services, which include a Bayesian network shell for probability update, a value of information (VOI) computation service, a surprise detection service, and a sensitivity analysis service.
-Scenarios are built in such a way that they are immune to the anchoring bias and share the desirable properties of Bayesian networks in eliminating other the vividness bias and other kinds of cognitive bias.
+Situation-specific scenarios provide a rich representation for analysis by Bayesian reasoning services, which include a Bayesian network shell for probability update, a value of information (VOI) computation service, a surprise detection service, and a sensitivity analysis service.